WikipediaBrown/SFSymbolsKit/Sources/SFSymbolsKit/SFSymbolsKit.docc/SFSymbolsKit.md

 Apple ships SFSymbols, but the APIs that consume them — SwiftUI's `Image(systemName:)`, UIKit's `UIImage(systemName:)`, and AppKit's `NSImage(systemSymbolName:accessibilityDescription:)` — all take a `String`.
 The compiler can't tell a real symbol name from a typo, so a mistake isn't a build error: it's a blank icon discovered at runtime.

 SFSymbolsKit replaces those hand-typed strings with a typed Swift property for every symbol Apple ships.
-It's generated deterministically from Apple's catalog, ships with zero dependencies, and works on iOS, iPadOS, macOS, watchOS, tvOS, and visionOS.
+It's generated deterministically from Apple's catalog, ships with zero dependencies, and works on iOS, iPadOS, macOS, watchOS, tvOS, visionOS, and CarPlay.

 ```swift
 import SFSymbolsKit